jju/stubbl/teams/kickingmules.md

 # Kicking Mules

 The Kicking Mules were the first and third winners of the Orange Goblet, a championship for the Open Division of the UBBL.
+When expansion came to the Green Cup, the Mules were a shoo-in for inclusion.

 ## Playbook